nical/kiwi/README.md

 Kiwi is still at an early stage, and interfaces are subject to change.

 <h3> Implemented </h3>
- - Resource base class with all the connection systeme
+ - The Node base class with all the connection system
- - Filter base class
+ - Filter and Container base classes
+ - Some generic Containers (ArrayContainer, MultiArrayContainer, cairo::ImageContainer, Value ...)

-<h3> Currently in developement </h3>
+<h3> Currently in development </h3>
- - The generic ArrayData Resource
- - A simple string container
+ - Pipeline classes
+ - Imaging filters using cairo

 <h3> TODO </h3>
 What kiwi actually needs: